yoav-klein/kubernetes/services/README.md

 Note that we can just refer to the Service using the Service name

+Also note that we could also access the service from the host, not only from a Pod!

 ### NodePort
+NodePort Service type exposes the service on a specific port for all the nodes in the cluster.
+So you can access the service by communicating with the IP of any of the nodes in a specific port.

 Now let's create a NodePort Service, which routes traffic to the same Pods we created before.

 ```